PeterNaydenov/walk-async/README.md

       // breadcrumbs: location of the object;
       // resolve: function that will resolve the callback promise.
 Provide the result as argument;
       // reject: function that can cancel the copy of that property;
-      // Important: Object callback should be resolved or rejected.
+      // Important: Object callback should be resolved or rejected on every code path,
+      // otherwise the walk promise never settles.
+See section "Timeout".
 }

 walk ({